HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/configure_sso/integrating_leap_sso/index.md

     1. Configure the OIDC IdP, which will serve as the OIDC provider.

-        As part of the configuration process for your identity provider, you will have created or obtained a digital certificate for configuring HTTPS.
-This certificate will also need to be deployed to Leap so that the two servers can communicate with each other.
+        As part of the configuration process for your identity provider, create or obtain a digital certificate for HTTPS.
+Deploy this certificate to Leap so that the two servers can communicate securely.

         !!!note
             The SSL certificate (`.crt`) and public key (`.key`) should be in PKCS12 format.